 Bus services to Mae Sot depart from Chiang Mai Bus Terminal 3, which is located on the other side of the Ping river from Chiang Mai’s Old town to the north of Chiang Mai Railway Station.
 Expect to pay 80 to 100 THB to travel from either the railway station or the old town to Bus Terminal 3 in a tuk-tuk.
 If you tell the driver ‘bus station’ (satanee rot bus in Thai) they are likely to understand where it is you want to go as Chiang Mai Bus Terminal 3 is adjacent to Chiang Mai Bus Terminal 2 and the major bus terminus in the city.

-Map of Chiang Mai Bus Station
+Location of Chiang Mai Bus Station

-Mae Sot Bus Station
+Location of Mae Sot Bus Station

-Travel to Yangon
+Travel from Mae Sot to Yangon

 The border crossing from Mae Sot to Myawaddy in Myanmar is open from 06:00 to 20:00 seven days a week.
 To reach the border from Mae Sot bus station either take a taxi or tuk-tuk from the bus station or go to the main road road and flag down a shared taxi.
 However, our recommendation is that if you are coming from Chiang Mai that you spend the night in Mae Sot and head across the border at first light.
 Its a long journey from Myawaddy to Yangon and if you want to complete that journey in a single day then you need to start early in the morning.
 If your passport is from North America or Europe remember to apply online for an ‘e-visa’ for Myanmar at least five days before you travel because you are unlikely to be allowed to cross this particular border if you don’t sort the visa out before you get there.